Tips to Rejuvenate Your House for Spring (and Years to Come!)

 Repair or Replace Fences

 A dilapidated fence can make the entire property look rundown and neglected.
 Repair or replace your old damaged front fence and if you don’t really need to have one, just remove it.
 Problem solved.
 Replace the fence line with plants.
 If you want low-maintenance, low-cost, go for Australian natives.
+Or you choose some of NewTechWood screening or fencing boards, perfect for low maintenance, no worry, durable composite fence.

-If you have faded concrete pathways, a fresh coat of paint will give your whole garden a face lift.
+If you have faded concrete pathways, a fresh coat of paint will give your whole garden a facelift.
 Replace damaged pavers – which are also a trip hazard.
 Or replace them with a timber composite pathway that you won’t have to maintain.

 Refresh Verandahs and Patios

-If your verandah or patio is cement, its paint may be peeling and it may be suffering years of scuffing from toys and outdoor furniture.
+If your verandah or patio is cement, its paint may be peeling, and it may be suffering years of scuffing from toys and outdoor furniture.

 As with the pathway, a fresh coat of paint will rejuvenate this area and brighten the ‘face’ of your home.
-Alternatively, consider an outdoor floor rug for your outdoor dining area which will hide the scuff and scratch marks and prevent new ones.
+Alternatively, consider an outdoor floor rug for your outdoor dining area, which will hide the scuff and scratch marks and prevent new ones.

 If your verandah is timber, is it long overdue for resanding and oiling or resealing?
 Are the nails popping out?
 A sad truth about timber is it does require ongoing and regular maintenance to keep it looking good and to keep it from warping, rotting, fading or being eaten by termites.